anubansal17/Coding-Career-Journey/RoadMap/README.md

 Clone a graph (Not that easy as it looks) </br>
 DFS</br>
 BFS</br>
-Detect A cycle in Undirected Graph/Directed Graph
+Detect A cycle in Undirected Graph/Directed Graph </br>
-Topo Sort
+Topo Sort </br>
-Number of islands (Do in Grid and Graph both) Bipartite Check
+Number of islands (Do in Grid and Graph both) </br>
+Bipartite Check </br>

 Day24: (Graph)
-SCC(using KosaRaju’s algo)
+SCC(using KosaRaju’s algo) </br>
-Djisktra’s Algorithm
+Djisktra’s Algorithm </br>
-Bellman Ford Algo
+Bellman Ford Algo </br>
-Floyd Warshall Algorithm
+Floyd Warshall Algorithm </br>
-MST using Prim’s Algo
+MST using Prim’s Algo </br>
-MST using Kruskal’s Algo
+MST using Kruskal’s Algo  </br>

 Day25: (Dynamic Programming)
-Max Product Subarray
+Max Product Subarray </br>
-Longest Increasing Subsequence
+Longest Increasing Subsequence</br>
-Longest Common Subsequence
+Longest Common Subsequence </br>
-0-1 Knapsack
+0-1 Knapsack </br>
-Edit Distance
+Edit Distance</br>
-Maximum sum increasing subsequence
+Maximum sum increasing subsequence</br>
-Matrix Chain Multiplication
+Matrix Chain Multiplication </br>

 Day26: (DP)
-Maximum sum path in matrix, (count paths, and similar type do, also backtrack to find the maximum path) Coin change
+Maximum sum path in matrix, (count paths, and similar type do, also backtrack to find the maximum path) </br>
+Coin change </br>
-Subset Sum
+Subset Sum </br>
-Rod Cutting
+Rod Cutting </br>
-Egg Dropping
+Egg Dropping </br>
-Word Break
+Word Break </br>
-Palindrome Partitioning (MCM Variation)
+Palindrome Partitioning (MCM Variation) </br>

 Day27:
-Revise OS notes that you would have made during your sem If not made notes, spend 2 or 3  days and make notes from Knowledge Gate.
+Revise OS notes that you would have made during your sem </br>
+If not made notes, spend 2 or 3  days and make notes from Knowledge Gate. </br>

 Day28:
-Revise DBMS notes that you would have made during your semesters.
+Revise DBMS notes that you would have made during your semesters. </br>
-If not made notes, spend 2 or 3  days and make notes from Knowledge Gate.
+If not made notes, spend 2 or 3  days and make notes from Knowledge Gate. </br>

 Day29:
-Revise CN notes, that you would have made during your sem.
+Revise CN notes, that you would have made during your sem. </br>
-If not made notes, spend 2 or 3  days and make notes from Knowledge Gate.
+If not made notes, spend 2 or 3  days and make notes from Knowledge Gate. </br>

 Day30:
 Make a note of how will your represent your projects, and prepare all questions related to tech which you have used in your projects.
-Prepare a note which you can say for 3-10 minutes when he asks you that say something about the project.
+Prepare a note which you can say for 3-10 minutes when he asks you that say something about the project. </br>